 This 102-foot monument towering over New Ulm depicts Hermann the Cheruscan, the ancient hero whose army liberated Germany from Roman rule in 9 A.D.
 As German immigrants came to the United States, the legend of Hermann as the father of German independence and a symbol of honor and pride came with them.
 In 1840, a national Order of Hermann’s Sons was founded in New York.
 In 1887, the Order commissioned a statue of Hermann similar to the one in Germany to be erected in New Ulm.
 It took nearly a decade to complete the more than 4,000-pound statue, designated by the U.S. Congress in 2000 as a national symbol of German heritage.
-Visitors may climb a staircase to the statue for a stunning, panoramic view of New Ulm and the river valley, and tour the Interpretive Center in the base of the monument which is sponsored by the Hermann Monument Society.
+Visitors may climb a staircase to the statue for a stunning, panoramic view of New Ulm and the river valley.
 The monument sits on the grounds of Hermann Heights Park, which has playground equipment and picnic facilities. www.hermannmonument.com

 Location: 10 Monument Street, at the top of the Center Street hill.